dustinpfister/blog_posts/_posts/js-javascript-example-multiplication-table.md

 ## 1 - A starring multiplication table javaScript example

 In this section I will be staring out with a basic multiplication table javaScript example.
-This kind of solution should work out okay in both a browser and node environment.
+This kind of solution should work out okay in both a browser and node environment as it will be a module that will just create a state object, but not draw that state object using some kind of renderer.
+I will be covering just one render function in this section but it is just a front end one, and even then just one way to go about doing it.
+In later sections I will be getting into other ways to go about rendering the state of the module.

 ### 1.1 - The multiplication table module for the javaScript example